 In the case of a procurement process, loading the dice refers to taking actions that ensure a particular supplier is either always favoured, selected or is at least short listed.

 This article avoids using the word fraud, in context of a procurement process, as some of the methods to achieve this supplier loading could be deemed to be merely good competitive practice.
 Though most are definitely in the fraud basket and the rest would at best be termed controversial business practices.
 From a procurement perspective understanding all aspects of loading is important to counter possible unfair bias in a procurement process.

 Four areas where supplier loading occurs are:

 - Low bid with knowledge that over or false payments can be extracted

 1Eliminating or reducing competition

 Here the intent is simply one of eliminating or reducing competition and competitive pressure.
-You can’t lose if you’re the only supplier right?
+You can’t lose if you’re the only supplier in the procurement process right?